New agreement with the Société de transport de Laval (STL)

 In addition, we made the development of driver training for these new vehicles a priority.

-• Drivers will receive training equivalent to what is currently being provided.
+- Drivers received training equivalent to what is currently being provided.

-• The drivers will also be carefully selected by the STM from among those already working for suppliers.
+- The drivers were also be carefully selected by the STM from among those already working for suppliers.

-• Customer representatives will be able to exchange and monitor the performance indicators of this change within the User-Carrier Committee, which meets regularly.
+- Customer representatives can exchange and monitor the performance indicators of this change within the User-Carrier Committee, which meets regularly.

 Our answers to your questions

-Actually, external partners are already responsible for 90% of paratransit trips.
-With the current agreement, the remaining 10% of paratransit trips—those made using minibuses—will be transferred to external partners as well.
-That way, we’ll be using the same system for all our paratransit services.
+External partners were already responsible for 90% of paratransit trips.
+With the current agreement, the remaining 10% of paratransit trips—those made using minibuses—have been transferred to external partners as well.
+That way, we’re using the same system for all our paratransit services.

-No. No changes to the fares are planned in this context.
+No. No changes to the fares were planned in this context.

 Yes.
 Training for the drivers of the new vehicles is a priority for us.

-• Drivers will receive training equivalent to what is currently being provided.
+- Drivers received training equivalent to what is currently being provided.

-• The drivers will also be carefully selected by the STM from among those already working for suppliers.
+- The drivers have also be carefully been selected by the STM from among those already working for suppliers.

-• Customer representatives will be able to exchange and monitor the performance indicators of this change within the User-Carrier Committee, which meets regularly.
+- Customer representatives can exchange and monitor the performance indicators of this change within the User-Carrier Committee, which meets regularly.

 Our customer service remains available to answer your questions and concerns at 514 280-8211.